Best Scope for 6.5 Creedmoor – My Top 5 Picks in 2023

 My Feelings After Using the Vortex Optics Crossfire II 6-18x44mm AO

-First, with practically zero parallax and an anti-reflective lens, the Dead-Hold BEC MOA has a custom-designed hashmark.
+First, with practically zero parallax and an anti-reflective lens, the Dead-Hold BDC MOA has a custom-designed hashmark.
 It helped me eliminate any guesswork on windage corrections or holdovers.
 It is a nice feature to have for varying ranges where holdover is a significant concern.
+Through extensive personal testing, I found the glass and reticle clarity to be excellent, allowing for precise aiming and zero parallax issues even at long ranges.
+The hashmarks accounted for bullet drop exceptionally well, enabling accurate holdover corrections for windage and elevation across varying ranges during practice sessions.
+I did not notice any distortion or compromised light transmission that impacted aiming precision.

 Another fantastic feature I found impressive is the fact that this scope is nitrogen purged and comes with a sealed O-ring, which ensures high water and fog-proof performance.
-And having used it in bad weather, I have to admit that these features work brilliantly.
+After exposure to rain, snow, and temperature swings during my time with the scope, I did not experience any internal fogging or visibility issues – the nitrogen purging and O-ring seal worked as expected to keep optics clear.

 Product Highlights

 As mentioned above, Dead-Hold BDC is one of the most significant aspects of this scope.
 As a result, it makes pointing and shooting any target a no-brainer.
+The clean elevation and windage adjustments backed up by the custom hashmarks for holdover allowed for an intuitive shooting experience.
+Overall ergonomics and user interface were straightforward and functional.
 Best of all, the fast-focusing eyepiece allows the hunter for easy and quick focusing.

 Common Problems and How to Deal With Them